 NOTE: There must be two different signatures on the BHSF Form Hospice-Certification of Terminal Illness (CTI) for recipients electing hospice services.
-(See Section 24.5 - Provider Requirements for detailed information on the CTI.)
+(See Section 24.5 for detailed information on Certification of Terminal Illness.)

 Election Statement Requirements

 The election statement must include: